Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 The Hamelin Pool Stromatolites are some of the oldest and largest living fossils on earth.
 Access to visit the stromatolites is free, with a wooden boardwalk in place to ensure no damage to these precious fossils.

-Note: the boardwalk is currently closed due to damage from the April 2021 Cyclone Seroja.
-Limited viewing is still possible from the Hamelin Pool quarry.
+Note: the boardwalk is currently closed due to damage from the April 2021 Cyclone Seroja, you can’t see the stromatolites as the area is fenced off so I recommend skipping this until it reopens.

 Shell Beach

-A bit further down from the Stromalites is the curious sight that is Shell Beach.
+A bit further down from the stromatolites you’ll find Shell Beach.
 There is no sand on this beach.
 Instead, billions of tiny shells make up the shoreline at Shell Beach.

 Eagle Bluff Lookout